tjeastmond/future-take-home/README.md

 - I didn't have time to write tests for this project
 - I took a little longer than the suggested 3 or so hours to complete this project after the request to use Postgres
-- I didn't use an ORM because I was nearly done when the Posrgres request came in and I'm a little rust with Gorn
+- I didn't use an ORM because I was nearly done when the Posrgres request came in and I'm a little rusty with Gorn
 - I didn't create a table or check for valid trainer IDs